c-flory/rpi-timelapse/README.md

 End time is the hour in which the time lapse is to end (0 - 23).
-Start day is the day in which the time lapse should begin (Mon - Fri) End day is the day in which the time lapse should end (Mon - Fri) Location is the location of camera, or any distinguishiable name you wish to give.
+Start day is the day in which the time lapse should begin (Mon - Fri) End day is the day in which the time lapse should end (Mon - Fri) Location is the location of camera, or any distinguishable name you wish to give.

 The Raspberry Pi will automatically reboot and be ready to go.